eyolfson/research-2016-ecoop-artifact/README.md

     cd ~/experiments
     python build.py mosh
-    CSAN_OPTIONS=log_path=mosh.log mosh/pkg/mosh/usr/bin/mosh-server
-    pkill mosh-server

-To obtain more results you can also run `mosh-client`:

-    CSAN_OPTIONS=log_path=mosh.log mosh/pkg/mosh/usr/bin/mosh-client
+    CSAN_OPTIONS=log_path=mosh.log mosh/pkg/mosh/usr/bin/mosh --client=/home/ecoop-2016/experiments/mosh/pkg/mosh/usr/bin/mosh-client --server=/home/ecoop-2016/experiments/mosh/pkg/mosh/usr/bin/mosh-server localhost

+Answer yes to the certificate (if prompted) and login using the same information used for the virtual machine (username `ecoop-2016`, password `ecoop-2016`).

 Again, similar to the last case, use the group script:

     python group.py mosh

-These results should correspond to the paper.
+These results should correspond to the paper (there may be more unique locations than in the paper).

 ### LLVM